forwardemail/forwardemail.net/app/views/faq/index.md

 14. Send a test email and the profile photo should appear.

+## Why do my vacation autoresponder messages in the "Sent" folder have an SRS address

+This question only applies if you are using Gmail with an auto vacation responder set up, and is a non-issue.
+However this is a widely known limitation of Gmail, but note that this is only shown in your "Sent" folder.
+If you reply to the message directly from your inbox, everything will work normally.
+The reason for this is that we use SRS, and in doing so, Gmail will send the vacation responder to the envelope MAIL FROM address, which is the SRS formatted address.
+There is no workaround, but note this is not really an issue as we automatically decode the SRS formatted address and the recipient receives your vacation response normally.

 ## How do you perform DNS lookups on domain names

 We use CloudFlare's privacy-first consumer DNS service (see [announcement here][cloudflare-dns]).
 We set `1.1.1.3` and `1.0.0.3` as the DNS servers (see <https://developers.cloudflare.com/1.1.1.1/1.1.1.1-for-families/>) using `/etc/resolv.conf` on our servers and test environments.